AvinashK47/AvinashK47/README.md

 ## ⚙️ Tech Stack (aka my toolbox)

 > If it runs in a terminal, I probably use it.
 If it breaks, I fix it.
-If it’s slow… I rewrite it in Rust. 🦀

 ### 💻 Languages & Runtimes
 - **JavaScript / TypeScript**, **Python**, **Rust**, **Java**